lyndon025/playtested/src/content/article/2023-02-01-a-new-spongebob-game--spongebob-squarepants-the-cosmic-shake---first-impressions.md

 ---
-title: "A new SpongeBob game! | SpongeBob SquarePants: The Cosmic Shake - First Impressions"
+author: lyndonguitar
+category: Review
-description: "There is a new SpongeBob game in town, and it is the spiritual successor to 2020's Battle for Bikini Bottom – Rehydrated, which is in itself a remake of the original 2003 Battle for Bikini Bottom.
-SpongeBob SquarePants: The Cosmic Shake is a 3D platformer game that is based on the Nickelodeon animated series SpongeBob SquarePants."
+description: 'There is a new SpongeBob game in town, and it is the spiritual successor to 2020''s Battle for Bikini Bottom – Rehydrated, which is in itself a remake of the original 2003 Battle for Bikini Bottom.
+SpongeBob SquarePants: The Cosmic Shake is a 3D platformer game that is based on the Nickelodeon animated series SpongeBob SquarePants.'
+featured: false
 pubDate: 2023-02-01
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "spongebob-squarepants:-the-cosmic-shake"]
+tags:
-featured: false
+- taptap
+- spongebob-squarepants:-the-cosmic-shake
-thumb: "/images/reviews/2023-02-01-a-new-spongebob-game--spongebob-squarepants-the-cosmic-shake---first-impressions-0.avif"
+thumb: /images/reviews/2023-02-01-a-new-spongebob-game--spongebob-squarepants-the-cosmic-shake---first-impressions-0.avif
+title: 'A new SpongeBob game! | SpongeBob SquarePants: The Cosmic Shake - First Impressions'
 ---

 <div class="gallery">